Taransay/taransaydb/README.md

   times are later than the latest at the end of the file.
 If your or your application can't guarantee this, you can still call a maintenance task later to fix misordering asynchronously.
 - *No handling of metadata.* Your application is responsible for knowing which columns correspond to which readings, and each column's datatype.
-If you like, you can add comments on their own lines starting with `#` and these, along with empty lines, will be completely ignored by TaransayDB.
 - *No read/write locks other than what your file system provides.* Don't run multiple instances of TaransayDB writing to the same underlying directories unless you know what you're doing.